The Minox exposure system

 The Minox is cocked when the opened camera is pushed together completely and then opened again.
 This transfers the energy needed to move the shutter components to the camera.
 The energy generated by the user through the force and travel of pushing together and pulling open the camera together is stored in four springs inside the camera.

-When cocking the shutter of the Minox, the following happens when pushing the camera together:
+When cocking the shutter of the Minox, the following happens when pushing the camera together (the components mentioned will be explained in detail later):

 • The shutter release button is locked.